 Opportunities are available for volunteers to be involved in a number of different tasks needed ensure publication of this material.
 Examples are:

 - Transcription of existing information into a form suitable for publishing.
-Usually from paper or scanned records into a computer spreadsheet.
+Usually from paper, scanned records or photgraphs into a computer spreadsheet.

 - Checking/proof reading the results